OpenSCAD: Design

 OpenSCAD is a wrapper to a CSG engine with a graphical user interface and integrated editor, developed in C++.
-As of 2016, it uses the Computational Geometry Algorithms Library (CGAL) as its basic CSG engine.
+As of 2024, the general release version uses the Computational Geometry Algorithms Library (CGAL) as its basic CSG engine.
+However, development snapshot versions also offer support for Manifold as an alternative.

 Its script syntax reflects a functional programming philosophy.
 Much as in Haskell, within a scope each "variable" is treated as a constant, immutable with at most one value.